-MAKEUP.COM: How should tools be properly disinfected?
+How should nail tools be properly disinfected?

-MAKEUP.COM: What’s the difference between a typical sterilizer and an autoclave?
+What’s the difference between a typical sterilizer and an autoclave?

-Robert Nguyen: UV light sterilizers are typically what are seen in most nail salons, but they don’t really do anything.
+Robert Nguyen: UV light sterilizers are typically seen in most nail salons, but they don’t really do anything.
 It’s as if you left your tools out in the sun.
 An autoclave or dry heat sterilizer is a medical-grade device used in medical offices that is able to reach the ideal temperature for killing all bacteria.
 This is considered the highest level of sterilization.
 When you open the units, if it only has purple lights, then it is a UV sterilizer.
 Autoclaves won’t have any type of lighting inside and are normally sealed within the pouch opened in front of you.

 SGT: Check out the label on your autoclave packet: If the strip on the packet looks new and the color unchanged (strips should change color when sanitation is complete), that is a good indicator that the salon is pretending to use an autoclave.

-MAKEUP.COM: What tools are single use items?
+What tools are single-use items?

-SGT: Trust your gut!
-And ask tons of questions.
+SGT: Trust your gut and ask tons of questions.
 If you don't feel comfortable asking, you're not at the right salon.

-RN: I would keep an eye on where all the implements are coming from.
+RN: I would keep an eye on where all the instruments are coming from.
 It should come in a sealed pouch or out of a disinfectant solution that is typically a blue liquid.
 Secondly, ask to see the nail file/buffer block being used on you.
 If you see any lines in the paper from previous use, it’s a red flag.
-These are one-time use items.
+These are one-time-use items.
 Lastly, if this is a pedicure, ask to see the logs and check to see when was the last time they cleaned the pedicure station.

-MAKEUP.COM: Can you break down the difference between a regular mani, gels and acrylic?
+Can you break down the difference between a regular mani, gels and acrylic?

 RN: Manicures are done with regular lacquers, which we are all familiar with.
 Gel manicures feature longer-lasting color formulas that are applied to your natural nails with the aid of a UV/LED lamp.
 Now hard gels and acrylics are artificial nails, which could be extended from your natural nail to add length.
 Both services should be maintained by a professional nail tech every two weeks.
 Hard gels are much lighter and fragile in comparison to acrylics.

-MAKEUP.COM: How long should each last?
+How long should each type of manicure last?

 RN: A polished manicure usually lasts two to four days before it starts chipping.
 Gel manicures will usually last two weeks, depending on the condition of the client’s natural nail.
 Acrylics should last two to three weeks and should be maintained every two weeks to remove any signs of lifting.
 Please keep in mind that everyone’s nails are different and the time frame can range greatly depending on the nail condition and everyday use.

 SGT: It depends on two things: the brand of polish/gel you are using and the pH balance of your nails.
-Every brand formulates their polish differently and the staying power usually depends on how it works with the condition of your nail bed.
+Every brand formulates its polish differently and the staying power usually depends on how it works with the condition of your nail bed.
 The drier your nails are, the longer both polish and gel will last.
 The oilier the nail, the harder it is for polish or gel to adhere and stay put.

 SGT: Absolutely!
 We encourage our clients to let us know when polishes and gels chip too quickly.
-Not only do we know that isn't the right brand for your nail bed, but we can fix it as well!
+Not only do we know that isn't the right brand for your nail bed, but we can fix it as well.
 In addition, we always want feedback on the brands we are carrying because we take our selection very seriously and want to make sure we're only offering the best to our clients.

 RN: You should definitely let the salon know.
-The salon could have contaminated product or maybe that product isn’t right for your nails.
+The salon could have contaminated products or maybe that product isn’t right for your nails.
 Not all nails are the same and there are products out there designed for different types.